Hypocoercivity of Piecewise Deterministic Markov Process-Monte Carlo: Introduction

 where $(X_t,V_t)_{t \geq 0}$ is a trajectory of a PDMP process of generator $\mcl$ with $(X_0,V_0)$ distributed according to $\mu$.
 For a class of problems of, say, increasing dimension $d\to\infty$, weak dependence of $A$ and $\alpha$ on $d$ indicates scalability of the method.
 It is worth pointing out that the result above is equivalent to the existence of $A\ge 1$ and $\alpha > 0$ such that for any measure $\rho_0\ll\mu$ such that $\normpiLine{\rmd\rho_0/\rmd\mu}<\infty$

-where the leftmost inequality is standard and a consequence of the Cauchy-Schwarz inequality.
+where for $t \geq 0$ the probability measure $\rho_0 P_{t}$ on $\mse$ is such that for $(x,v)\in E$ and any measurable function $f$ such that the integrals exists, $\rho_0 P_{t}f(x,v)=\int_\mse P_tf(y,w)\rmd \rho_0(y,w)$ and the leftmost inequality is standard and a consequence of the Cauchy-Schwarz inequality.
 Our hypocoercivity result therefore also allows characterization of convergence to equilibrium of PDMPs in various scenarios and regimes, leading in particular to the possibility to compare performance of algorithms started from the same initial distribution.
 Establishing similar results for different metrics may be a useful complement to our characterization of algorithmic computational complexity and is left for future work.

 In \cite{mouhot:nuemann:2006,Villani09}, convergence of the type \eqref{eq:decay estimate} is established using an appropriate $\rmH^1$-norm associated with $\mu$.
 The method which was developed in these papers is closely related to hypoellipticity theory \cite{hormander:1967,eckman:hairer:2003,herau:nier:2004} for Partial Differential Equation and in particular the kinetic Fokker-Planck equation.
 Convergence for linear Boltzman equations was first derived in \cite{herau:2006,mouhot:nuemann:2006}.
 Since then, several works have extended and completed these results \cite{Dolbeault15,hankwan:leautaud:2015,achleitner:arnold:carlen:2016,bouin:hoffman:mouhot:2017,evans2017hypocoercivity,monmarche2017note}.